kinetickode/otrade/README.md

 and that the Efficient Market Hypothesis generally holds true, so these types of programs are a waste of time, except for the value of the programming exercise.

-One thing I love about Python is the iterative development process which allow the development of smaller working components that can be assembled into a larger whole.
+One thing I love about Python is the iterative development process which allows the development of smaller working components that can be assembled into a larger whole.
 So starting with some simple functions that return values: